mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

 ## Configure vApp for HDM Deployment

 The components of HDM need to be deployed on a vApp.
-If you don’t already have a vApp for this purpose please create it.
+If you don’t already have a vApp for this purpose, one will need to be created.

-Attach Org VDC network UPLINK_WAN_NETWORK and HDM_INTERNAL_NETWORK which were created in step 1 and 2 earlier in this document to vApp where HDM will be deployed.
+Attach the VDC network UPLINK_WAN_NETWORK and HDM_INTERNAL_NETWORK, both of which were created in steps 1 and 2, to the vApp where HDM will be deployed.

 **NOTE: HDM_INTERNAL_NETWORK should be added to all vApps where VMs will be migrated.**